 Some aspects of the loans include six-month repayment breaks and six month interest-only payment periods amongst others.
 Make sure you note these breaks and note down each time you take one - keep an up to date record to ensure you have a clear understanding of the situation.

 - Set savings goals for the loan

 Just as with any loan, it is important to create a plan for paying back the money you have borrowed.
-Work out a feasible and sensible repayment plan - if you know some months you have a higher turnover than others, reflect this in your plan.
+Work out a feasible and sensible repayment plan - if you know some months you have a higher turn-over than others, reflect this in your plan.
 Allow yourself extra time for repayment - you never know what could happen, so allow for unexpected necessary payments.
-As the government have extended the payment period to ten years instead of six, businesses now have more time, however this will also increase the amount of interest due, so make a careful and considered decision on when you want to have fully paid back your loan.
+As the government have really extended the payment period to ten years instead of six, this does give businesses now have more time, however this also will also increase the amount of interest due, so make a careful and considered decision on when you want to have fully paid back your loan.